Bangladesh–United Kingdom relations: British Bangladeshi

 The Bangladeshi media has a significant presence in the UK.
 Bangladeshi channels operate 5 TV channels and over 12 Bangla and English dailies and weeklies.
 They are doing a commendable job of raising awareness amongst the second and third generation British-Bangladeshis about Bangladesh and its culture.

 State visit

-There has been numerous delegation visits since Foreign Secretary Sir Alec Douglas-Home visited Bangladesh in June 1972.
+There has been numerous delegation visits since Foreign Secretary Alec Douglas-Home visited Bangladesh in June 1972.
 The first visit by a prime minister was James Callaghan in 1978.
 Other prime ministers who had visited Bangladesh are John Major in a 3-day visit January 10–12, 1997 and Tony Blair in 2002.
 Presidents and Prime Ministers of Bangladesh such as Sheikh Mujib, Ziaur Rahman and Fakhruddin Ahmed have visited the UK.

 Prime Minister of Bangladesh Sheikh Hasina paid an official visit to the United Kingdom on 26–30 January 2011.
 During the visit Hon'ble Prime Minister had bilateral talks with the British Prime Minister Rt.
 Hon David Cameron MP on January 27, 2011.